Armin2208/Windows-Terminal-QuakeMode-Autostart/README.md

 # Windows-Terminal-QuakeMode-Autostart
+Launch the Quake mode of the Windows Terminal at Autostart / at Windows startup.
 This is a tutorial on how to start the Quake Mode of Windows Terminal at user logon, without noticing it.

 ## Tutorial